fethalen/fethalen/README.md

 # Hello, I'm Felix 👋🏻

-I'm a bioinformatician and develop software used in phylogenomics research.
+I'm a bioinformatician who develops software used in phylogenomics research.
 I'm doing my PhD at the Department for Animal Evolution and Biodiversity at the University of Göttingen.
 The goal of my project is to generate a phylogeny for the animal family Nereididae (Annelida), comprising over 700 described species.
 You can read more about my research at [the department's website](https://www.uni-goettingen.de/en/a+phylogenomic+analysis+of+nereididae+%28annelida%29/630219.html).